-There are many great beaches in Thailand that are only a few hours from Bangkok and that rival those in the South of the country.
+There are many great beaches in Thailand that are only a few hours from Bangkok that rival those in and around Phuket.

 If you are thinking of a short stopover in Bangkok then consider these Bangkok beaches in Thailand for a 3-4 day spell of recreation and relaxation.